flame-engine/flame/doc/flame_svg/svg.md

 Flame provides a simple API to render SVG images in your game.

-Svg support is provided by the `flame_svg` external package, be sure to put it in your pubspec file to use it.
+Svg support is provided by the `flame_svg` external package, be sure to add it to your pubspec file to use it.

 To use it just import the `Svg` class from `'package:flame_svg/flame_svg.dart'`, and use the